ASE is committed to promoting fieldwork as an effective and inspirational way to teach science.

 Natural England Learning Outside the Classroom in Natural Environments (2012)

-These are key article from ASE journals covering key aspects of outdoor learning and fieldwork.
+These are key article from ASE journals and elsewhere covering key aspects of outdoor learning and fieldwork.
 Please note that some articles may only be accessible by members of the Association.

 A Year of Fieldwork – why do we need it?
 (EiS February 2016 263)